 Dear SumOfUs.org -

 In October of 2007, my 3.5 year-old daughter Celia was diagnosed with A.L.L. leukemia.
+Within four hours, she was in the hospital, being administered her first blood transfusion.

 It was a painful three years on the path to recovery -- living out of the hospital through near death experiences, bone marrow biopsies, blood and platelet transfusions.
 The chemotherapy.
 The tears.